Why is “pick one goal setting framework” the wrong question?

 Step 6: write the recovery clause (5 minutes)

 One sentence at the bottom of the page.
-Some version of: if I miss a Daily Check-in once, I do not miss the next one; if I miss a Weekly Check-in, the Sunday-after is the recovery point.
+Some version of: if I miss a Daily Check-in once, I do not miss the next one; if I miss a Weekly Check-in, the Sunday after is the recovery point.
 The clause is what stops a slip from compounding.

 What to do when a whole quarter or year fails

 If the goal still matters, carry it forward into the next quarter with a revised Outcome Map and a Friction Map that names the obstacle that actually showed up.
-If the goal no longer points anywhere useful, drop it and free the slot.
-If the conditions have changed so much that the Annual Goal is now wrong, rewrite it against the Summit Goal rather than forcing the old version.
+If it no longer points anywhere useful, drop it and free the slot.
+If conditions have changed so much that the Annual Goal is now wrong, rewrite it against the Summit Goal rather than forcing the old version.
 A missed quarter is data about the plan, not a verdict on the system.

 Six steps plus a five-minute audit.
 About ninety minutes.
 The result is a one-page custom framework with measurability from SMART, horizon from BHAG, structure from OKR, obstacle planning from WOOP, architecture from the Cascade, and recovery from the Two-day rule.
 Every load-bearing axis is covered.